poojanagrawal/mesalabs-day1/lab1/README.md

 you can interrupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.

-For some of you, this new panel may look terrible, either being very small or overflowing out of your screen.
+For some of you, this new panel may be very small or bigger than your screen.
 This is because the width of the pgstar window is dependent on your system and the size of your screen.
-If the panel is too large or small for you, open *inlist_pgstar*, find the two lines shown below near the start of the inlist and play around with the values until it looks nice.
+If the panel is too large or small for you, open *inlist_pgstar*, find the two lines shown below near the top of the inlist and edit these values until the panel looks nice.

 ```fortran
 Grid1_win_width = 10